florianhartung/debugger-rs/paper/main.typ

 Our debugger #acr("CLI") can be executed through cargo, Rust's official package manager.
 @example_1 and @example_2 show the source code of C programs and the #acr("REPL") interaction for setting break- and watchpoints and continuing execution.

-In the following, other commands or syntaxes not shown here are presented: the `info functions` command is implemented to list all function symbols of a binary.
+In the following other commands or syntaxes not shown here are presented: the `info functions` command is implemented to list all function symbols of a binary.
 The `step <STEPS>` command is used to advance execution by a number `STEPS` of instructions.
 The suffix `hard` can be used with the `break` command for setting hardware instead of software breakpoints, e.g. `break 0x1234 hard`.